auerlab/biolibc/README.md

 [Compiled vs Interpreted Languages section](https://acadix.biz/RCUG/HTML/lang-selection.html#compiled-interpreted) for a comparison of language performance.

+## Summary list of functions

+This [summary man page](./functions.html) lists available functions.
+It is also available via "man biolibc" when biolibc is properly installed via a package manager.
+Each function listed has its own man page with a more detailed description.

 ## Design and Implementation

 The code is organized following basic object-oriented design principals, but